ECHOMAC® PA TUBE WELD TESTER

-MAC’s Robotic ERW Phased Array Echomac® PA TW is an operator friendly system for detecting weld zone defects in tube and pipe due to scarf or problems with the welding process.
-Designed to meet API 5L, API 5CT and other global standards, this Robotic PA TW tester can detect N10 and N5, ID and OD longitudinal notches, and 3.2mm through drilled holes and half wall drilled holes, among others.
+MAC’s Robotic ERW Phased Array Echomac® PAUT TW is an operator friendly system for detecting weld zone defects in tube and pipe due to scarf or problems with the welding process.
+The tester can detect N10 and N5, ID and OD longitudinal notches, and 3.2mm through drilled holes and half wall drilled holes, among others.
 Phased Array provides a unique advantage for weld zone inspection as the operator does not need to make any adjustment as long as the weld is within the system’s specified radial position.
 Electronic scanning ensures that the entire weld zone is covered without the need for mechanical movement or operator adjustment.

 The PA probe is placed concentric to the tube or pipe.
 Performing normal incidence beams results in thickness measurements that are processed and displayed in B-scan and C-scan views resulting in a real-time image showing the weld profile.
 Visualizing the weld profile quickly alerts the operator to any issues with the scarfing process.